einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 (rehue >> rehue >> rehue) p = p
 ```

-We need to revise the tiles we used to construct the Square Limit to incorporate the rehue combinator.
-It turns out we need to create two variants of the t tile.
+We need to revise the tiles we used to construct the Square Limit to incorporate the **rehue** combinator.
+It turns out we need to create two variants of the **t** tile.

 TODO: ttile-shades

-But of course it’s just the same old t tile with appropriate calls to rehue for each fish:
+But of course it's just the same old **t** tile with appropriate calls to **rehue** for each fish:

 ```fsharp
 let ttile hueN hueE f =